DevExpress-Examples/blazor-dxgrid-filter-operator-selector/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Gris for Blazor - How to implement filter operator selector
+# Grid for Blazor - How to implement filter operator selector

 This example demonstrates how to use the [FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate) template to implement a filter operator selector.